top of page

 2pm

+I breathed VERY heavily into the pain to allow for the contraction to pass.
+The most intense yoga class ever!!!!
 The midwives arrived again and measured me at 4 cm.
 This was heartbreaking because I thought for sure I was further along...

-After witnessing my contraction routine, the more experienced midwife asked if she could check my dilation (since the trainee had been doing it before).
-She put me at almost 6 cm dilated, so pronounced active labor!
+During the visit, they observed my contractions and started applying pressure on my back.
+Brian was taught how to do this as it helps alleviate the pain.
+After seeing my contraction routine, the more experienced midwife asked if she could check my dilation, as the student had been doing it previously.
+She determined I was nearly 6 cm dilated, indicating I was in active labor!
 This was exciting!

 Setting up

-So from this point on, time was warped, as I was pretty busy dealing with contractions.
+So from this point on, time was warped, as I was pretty busy dealing with contractions..

 Brian covered our bed with a vapor barrier (he was in the process of renovating our basement with insulation), a thick blanket, and another layer of disposables from the birthing supplies.
 In the baby room, the midwives set up their emergency supplies.